 Management involves being well organized.

 A poor product manager projects a bad image towards the rest of the team, organization, and even the public at large.

 Communicating your ideas

-When brought down this line of questioning, be sure to give an organized response that is broken into segments.
+When confronted with this line of questioning, be sure to give an organized response that is broken into segments.

 Your language needs to exude that you’re an organized person.